jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

     - **If you did not configure `hpe_ccs_attribute` in Step 1**:

-        - Select **Local role assignments**.
+        - Select **Local role assignments** (**Authentication-Only SSO**).

            [![]( {{ site.baseurl }}/assets/images/SAML-SSO/SAML-SSO-32.png)]( {{ site.baseurl }}/assets/images/SAML-SSO/SAML-SSO-32.png){:class="img-700"}{: data-lightbox="gallery"}{: .bordered-image-thin}

+        **Local role assignments**

         This option decouples authentication from authorization.
-Users authenticate via your identity provider, but their roles and permissions are managed directly within the HPE GreenLake platform.
-With this approach, you must manually invite users and assign roles within HPE GreenLake after the SSO configuration is complete.
+Users authenticate through your identity provider, while their workspace access, roles, and permissions continue to be managed directly within HPE GreenLake.

+        If users already exist in the HPE GreenLake workspace and have roles assigned, enabling SSO does not normally require recreating those users or reassigning their roles.
+The identity provided by the IdP must match the existing GreenLake user identity, typically using the same email address.

+        For new users who do not yet exist in the workspace, an administrator must add or invite the users and assign the appropriate roles in HPE GreenLake.

+        With this model:

+        * **Identity Provider:** authenticates the user
+        * **HPE GreenLake:** controls workspace access, roles, and permissions

+        This model is referred to in current HPE GreenLake architecture guidance as **Authentication-Only SSO**.

         **How It Works:**
         1. Navigate to **Manage Workspace** → **Identity & access management**.